limcheekin/open-text-embeddings/README.md

 Many open source projects support the compatibility of the `completions` and the `chat/completions` endpoints of the OpenAI API, but do not support the `embeddings` endpoint.

-The goal of this project is to create an OpenAI API-compatible version of the `embeddings` endpoint, which serves open source sentence-transformers models and other models supported by the LangChain's [HuggingFaceEmbeddings](https://api.python.langchain.com/en/latest/embeddings/langchain.embeddings.huggingface.HuggingFaceEmbeddings.html) class.
+The goal of this project is to create an OpenAI API-compatible version of the `embeddings` endpoint, which serves open source sentence-transformers models and other models supported by the LangChain's [HuggingFaceEmbeddings](https://api.python.langchain.com/en/latest/embeddings/langchain.embeddings.huggingface.HuggingFaceEmbeddings.html), HuggingFaceInstructEmbeddings and HuggingFaceBgeEmbeddings class.

-The code in this repository is a quick hack developed over the weekend.
-While it functions correctly, it is far from optimal.
-We appreciate your contributions to improve the code quality.

 ## Supported Text Embeddings Models